argoproj-labs/hera/docs/examples/workflows/upstream/container_set_template__sequence_workflow.md

 # Container Set Template  Sequence Workflow

 > Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/container-set-template/sequence-workflow.yaml).